hargoniX/fil-rb/doc/report.typ

 def ChildInv2 (t : Raw α) : Prop :=
   ChildInv (paintColor .black t)
 ```
-Since a lot of the operations paint the root of the tree afterwards black,
+Since a lot of the operations paint the root of the tree afterwards black, #note[Grammar]
 it is easier to show `ChildInv2` and then upgrade it to `ChildInv` when required.

 Secondly, Nipkow introduces a sufficient condition for the `HeightInv`: